 Product marketing bridges the gap between these teams and focuses on the process of bringing the product to market.

-Bryony Pearce, Head of Content here at Product Marketing Alliance, explains everything you need to know about what product marketing is and why it is so important:
+Bryony Pearce, CMO here at Product Marketing Alliance, explains everything you need to know about what product marketing is and why it is so important:

 How is product marketing different from marketing?

 Traditional marketers tend to focus on customer acquisition and conversions for the brand.
 This may mean driving awareness of the brand or product.
 In contrast, product marketing is more focused on driving demand for the product and bringing the product to market successfully.

 What is product marketing responsible for?

 Product marketers are responsible for the following:

 - Highlighting key product features to customers.

 - Planning and creating marketing campaigns for products.

 Each product marketer’s journey into the industry is different.
 In many instances, product marketers stumble into the profession, with many taking on the tag of the ‘accidental product marketer’.

 In our ‘How I got my job’ interview series, we asked some leading professionals in the industry about their route into product marketing: